 Some of our basic components are:

-- Reach Out- When members are absent or unable to attend, Clubhouse peers will contact them to offer support and remind them that they are missed.
+- Reach Out Unit- When members are absent or unable to attend, Clubhouse peers will contact them to offer support and remind them that they are missed.
+The Reach Out Unit and Socialization Unit encompass all Members.

-- Socialization - Regular activities are planned for members on random evenings and holidays to foster friendship and a sense of belonging.
+- Socialization Unit - Regular activities are planned for members on random evenings and holidays to foster friendship and a sense of belonging.
+This Unit is overseen by the Board of Directors with the Member's input on what events take place.
+The latest adventure has been a boat ride on the Vermilion River.